AngleProtocol/angle-docs/guides/use-cases/README.md

 ---
-description: Use Cases
+description: Use cases of Angle and agEUR for individuals, companies and DAOs
 ---

 # 🧩 Use cases

-This section contains guides showcasing different use cases possible with Angle and agEUR.
-These guides are intended for individuals, companies, and DAOs.

 ## Use agEUR as a treasury asset